richreggio/enigma/enigma_reference.md

 Transforms [ABCDEFGHIJKLMNOPQRSTUVWXYZ] into the corresponding arrays

-Reflector B Thin [ENKQAUYWJICOPBLMDXZVFTHRGS]
+Reflector B Thin(b) [ENKQAUYWJICOPBLMDXZVFTHRGS]

-Reflector C Thin [RDOBJNTKVEHMLFCWZAXGYIPSUQ]
+Reflector C Thin(c) [RDOBJNTKVEHMLFCWZAXGYIPSUQ]

 # Plugboard

 There are a total of 10 plugs.

-They are each capable of swapping
+They are each capable of swapping 2 different letters.

 # Transcoding Process